weitjong/dockerized/urho3d/linux/README.md

 compiler toolchains are 64-bit (default) and 32-bit capable.
 To run with Clang compiler toolchain, set the following environment variable: `CC=clang CXX=clang++`.
 To run with 32-bit compiler toolchain variant, set `ARCH=32bit`.
-For example, to choose 32-bit Clang compiler toolchain then run the native DBE as below.
+For example, to choose 32-bit Clang compiler toolchain then run the Linux DBE as below.

 ```
 $ docker run -it --rm \